Investing for Children

 If you make a transfer into a discretionary trust of more than the amount of your unused nil rate band (until at least April 2021 the full band is £325,000), you will have to pay an IHT charge of up to 20% on the excess.
 If you die within five years of making the gift, there could be a further tax charge to bring the total up to a maximum of 40%.
 This is less than the usual seven-year period, because the taper relief will eliminate any additional tax after just five years.
 There could also be further relatively small IHT charges for the trust every ten years that the trust continues and then when assets leave the trust.

 Trusts and trust investments are not an area for do-it-yourself tax and financial planning.
 The position is complicated, and the law and HMRC practice change frequently.
+For example, in November 2018 HMRC launched yet another consultation on the taxation of trusts which could lead to changes being announced in the 2019 Budget.

 Investing in shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and financial circumstances.